4 Techniques to Stimulate the Clitoris

 3. Sucking and stimulating with the tongue

 It’s just as the title suggests.
-If you’ve fulfilled all the previous techniques to stimulate the clitoris and the moment right to start using a bit of rhythm and creativity.
-Don’t hesitate to start sucking.
+If you’ve fulfilled all the previous techniques to stimulate the clitoris and the moment is right to start using a bit of rhythm and creativity, you can take it to the net level: start gently sucking.
 You’ll probably notice more moaning coming from your partner as you do so.

 This technique consists of sucking the area of the clitoris with low pressure and keeping it in your mouth for short intervals, then giving small “taps” with the tip of your tongue as you notice how, due to the stimulation, the area swells a little.

 - You need to know the resistance to sensitivity that your partner can bear.

 - Apply this technique once the excitement of the first stages has been prolonged.

 - Don’t over-apply the pressure that the tongue can offer the clitoris.

 - It can be combined, using one or several fingers at the same time as you carry out this practice.

 - As your hands are free, you can use them on other parts of the female body.